-Council will need to work with a range of stakeholders, either through advocacy or partnership to deliver the projects.
-This will make sure the streetscape and public realm improvements outlined in the Bentleigh Structure Plan are carried out in an orderly and staged manner.

-Stakeholders and project partners include local traders, landowners, VicRoads, and Public Transport Victoria.
+Council will need to work with a range of stakeholders, either through advocacy or partnership to deliver the identified projects.
+This will ensure that the streetscape and public space improvements outlined in the Bentleigh Structure Plan are carried out in an orderly and staged manner and in a way that is affordable for the community.
+Stakeholders and project partners include the local community, local traders, landowners, VicRoads, and Public Transport Victoria.